gabonator/LA104/readme.md

   - Analog oscilloscope using PCF8591 (90% done)
   - Test signal generator running in background for testing of logic analyser app (80% done)
   - swiss army knife for hardware engineers - package of applications that can talk to popular electronic devices (some samples are already there) and monitor any digital buses (logic analyser)
-  - DCF77 decoding application with visualization
+  - DCF77 decoding application with visualization (100%)
   - manual & text reader app (100%)
   - solve problem how to pass file as argument to app run through gui shell (100% only using file manager)
   - ESP8266 AP webserver using AT commands (100% simple webserver with file system listing, using promises)
+  - GPIO tool (simple 8 channel visualizer/controller) with 4 channel PWM generator (100%)

 #### In progress
   - usb apps & screenshotter do not work reliably after last changes (partially fixed, needs more testing)